 Combining Dry Ingredients and Wet Ingredients – Combining the dry ingredients in a bowl and whisking to distribute them evenly is a key aspect of good baking.
 Imagine if you didn’t, and all of the baking powder is in one area.
 The cake, muffin etc. will not rise evenly or properly.
 Similarly, combining the wet ingredients will ensure proper distribution, which as I’ve mentioned is paramount to good results.

-Measuring – As I mentioned in the “scale” section of Know How, I can’t encourage you enough to invest in a scale.
+Measuring – As I mentioned in the “scale” section of Know How, I am a big fan of this piece of kitchen equipment.
 It gives you weights in grams, ounces, and pounds, allowing you to be precise in your measurements.
-If it’s just not in the cards for you, then practice good measuring skills with your cups and spoons.
+Most of my baking recipes call for the usual cup and spoon amounts since that is how most Americans measure, but I plan on going back and adding in the weights as well.
+If a scale is just not in the cards for you, then practice good measuring skills.
 Spoon the flour into your cup and scrape the top evenly with the back of a knife.
 Don’t compress the flour, or you will end up with more than you need, and dry baked goods.
 For sugar, make sure when measuring brown sugar it is packed down.
 Don’t measure anything “heaping” unless the recipe calls for it.

 Don’t Over Mix – Flour contains gluten, which is what gives breads their appealing chew.
 You don’t want that in cakes and pastries though.
 The key is not to over mix.
 Often times when it comes to adding the flour, I’ll even turn off the mixer and fold it in by hand with a spatula.
 Most of the time when using a mixer, you should stop right before you think everything is all mixed in.
 You can always finish by hand if needed.